opensearch-project/project-website/_posts/2025-11-06-lucene-hnsw-performance-deep-dive.md

 This division of memory is the key to performance.
 Here’s a simple breakdown of how the physical RAM is shared:

-*   **A portion for the JVM Heap:** The OpenSearch process uses this for its own operations.
+*   **A portion for the JVM heap**: The OpenSearch process uses this for its own operations.
-*   **The rest for the OS Page Cache:** This is where the operating system loads the HNSW graph files for high-speed access.
+*   **The rest for the OS page cache**: This is where the operating system loads the HNSW graph files for high-speed access.

-This illustrates why the total available system RAM, not just the JVM heap, is the critical resource for Lucene HNSW performance.
+This illustrates why the total available system RAM, not just the JVM heap, is a critical resource for Lucene HNSW performance.

 ## The invisible hero: How the OS page cache does the work